pchalamet/NTerraform/README.md

 Cons:
 * it's merely a new layer on top of terraform
-* output can only be processed in terraform and not in NTerraform app

 # Example
 Here is a terraform definition (from https://www.terraform.io/docs/providers/azurerm/index.html):